 Once you have sufficient evidence, the next step is to report the domain to its registrar.
 Most registrars have an abuse contact or form for this purpose.
 When reporting, you should:

-• Include all the evidence you’ve collected, especially anything that shows the domain is breaking laws.
+Include all the evidence you've collected, especially anything that shows the domain breaks laws.

 5. Notify the hosting provider